-At Payhawk, we're often asked, what exactly is a virtual card for business?
+At Payhawk, we're often asked what exactly virtual cards for business are.
 Is it the same as Google Pay and Apple Pay?
-Well, yes and no. As consumers, many business leaders have experience with virtual payment methods, but they're still discovering the benefits of digital transformation when it comes to their business finances.
+Well, yes and no. As consumers, many business leaders have experience with virtual payment methods, but they're still discovering the benefits of digital transformation in their business finances.

-For a start, virtual company cards have existed for a really long time.
-In some sectors like travel, they have already become one of the primary means of payment.
+For a start, virtual cards have existed for a long time.
+In some sectors, like travel, they have already become one of the primary means of payment.